greeshmav11/knowledge_distillation/README.md

 └── Dockerfile
 ```

-*(Note: standardized on `results_50/` throughout this README since that's
-the folder the current numbers come from — rename to `results/` here and
-in the commands below if you'd rather keep the original naming.)*

 ## How to reproduce this

 The dataset itself isn't included in the repo (it's too large for GitHub).